zio/zio-quill/docs/writing-queries.md

 ## Batch Optimization

 When doing batch INSERT queries (as well as UPDATE, and DELETE), Quill mostly delegates the functionality to standard JDBC batching.
-This functionality works roughtly in the following way.
+This functionality works roughly in the following way.
 ```scala
 val ps: PreparedStatement = connection.prepareStatement("INSERT ...
 VALUES ...")
 // 1.
 Iterate over the rows